FarronF/limerick-council-meetings/meetings/2020/01/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th November 2019.md

 “That, the Limerick City and County Council Audit Committee Work Programme 2019/2020,

-as circulated, be and is hereby adopted.”---
+as circulated, be and is hereby adopted.”
+---
 9

 (ii)